cargo-generate/cargo-generate/README.md

 ### Using `cargo` with vendored OpenSSL

-> NOTE: `vendored-openssl` requires the following packages to be installed:
+> :warning: NOTE: `vendored-openssl` requires the following packages to be installed:
 >  - libssl-dev
 >  - gcc
 >  - m4